Hollings/college-list-app/README.md

 ------ | --- | ----
 GET\|HEAD  | api/college                | View a list of all schools
 POST      | api/college                | Add a school to the database
-POST      | api/college/csv            | Export a CSV of selected schools
+POST      | api/college/csv            | Export a CSV of selected schools DELETE     | api/college/deletemany | Delete multiple schools at once
 GET\|HEAD  | api/college/{college}      | View data from single school
 PUT\|PATCH | api/college/{college}      | Edit an existing school
 DELETE    | api/college/{college}      | Remove a school from the database